Minoxidil Before and After: Month 1 to 6 Photos

 Frequently asked questions

-Is shedding normal after starting minoxidil?
+Is shedding normal on minoxidil?